dhilgart/TWIML_codenames/README.md

 ## Competitor Instructions

-You will need the following 6 files:
+You will need the following 6 files from the repo:

 ##### Must modify these files:

 - myPlayerID-Key.txt - populate your player_ID and player_key here (these will be emailed to you upon confirmation of your sign-up)
 - my_model.py - this is where your code goes

-##### Modify these files at your own risk:
+##### Copy these files; modify at your own risk:

-(You shouldn't need to modify these files, but if you wish to do so, you may, though no support will be offered)
+(You shouldn't need to modify these files.
+If you wish to do so, you may, though no support will be offered.)

 - TWIML_codenames.py - defines the classes used for the competition.
 Imported by my_model.py
 - client_run.py - this automates all the interactions with the server, calling the two functions from my_model.py when needed